energywebfoundation/ew-did-registry/docs/did-authorization.md

     pro --> iot
 ```

+This diagram shows why we need to share trust and be able to validate roles approved by others.
+Indeed, if a TSO wants to talk to an IoT Device, it must trust the approvals from the DSO, OEM, Installer and Prosumer whom they have no relationship with.

 ### TSO and DSO

 The first roles are the DSO and TSO which represent the first level after the root authority.
 They require